-In order to meet these requirements all child protection records, information and confidential notes concerning pupils in our St Mary's are stored securely and only the Designated Teacher/Deputy Designated Teacher and Principal have access to them.
+In order to meet these requirements all child protection records, information and confidential notes concerning pupils in our St Mary's are stored securely used the C2K system and only the Designated Teacher/Deputy Designated Teacher and Principal have access to them.
 In accordance with DE guidance on the disposal of child protection records these records will be stored from child's date of birth plus 30 years.